renovatebot/renovate/docs/usage/bot-comparison.md

 ## Hosted app

-This section explains the key differences when you're using the Mend Renovate app or the GitHub-native Dependabot.
+This section explains the key differences between the Mend Renovate app and the GitHub-native Dependabot.

-If you're going to self-host a bot, read the hosted app section first anyway.
+Even if you're going to self-host a bot, read the hosted app section first, because many features and concepts are similar.
 Then read the self-hosted section.

 ### Dependency Dashboard